Museum of the Moon

 Daytime viewing

-Blackburn Cathedral will be open from 8.30am until 5pm most days throughout November (some entry restrictions may apply on certain days).
-There is no charge for daytime entry and we look forward to welcoming you to see the Moon at Blackburn Cathedral.
+The Cathedral is open from 8.30am until 5pm most days throughout November (some entry restrictions may apply on certain days).
+There is no charge for daytime entry and we look forward to welcoming you to Blackburn Cathedral.

 For a truly unique experience, why not book to visit in the evening when the artwork truly comes into its own?
-The Cathedral will remain open late on selected evenings during the exhibition providing an incredible opportunity to enjoy the glow of the Moon after dark.
+The Cathedral remains open late on selected evenings during the exhibition providing an incredible opportunity to enjoy the glow of the Moon after dark.

 See the full calendar of events taking place under the Moon and join in this once in a lifetime opportunity to be a part of something truly unique.

 Please note that visitor restrictions may apply on certain days.
-For details of temporary closures or alterations to our standard pattern of opening and service times, please see the main Cathedral events calendar.
+For details of temporary closures or alterations to our standard pattern of opening and service times, please see the Moon daily schedule.

 About the Museum of The Moon